The Plant Fire

 Naturally this had a devastating effect on Mazda’s abilities to produce these models with an announced production loss of approximately 30,000 units due to the fire's interruption.
 Although Mazda resumed production operations of the Demio at the plant starting on January 6, 2005 by utilizing the Ujina No. 2 plant Paint Shop (other models came later) the decision to stop production of the MX-5 Miata for the 2005 models was announced on January 27, 2005.
 Mazda then began the re-tooling process for the next generation MX-5 Miata, the NC.

 All 2005 MSMs were produced prior to the fire breaking out with the exception of seven vehicles which exhibit a build date of Dec 20, 2004.
-The “assumption” is these vehicles were in the production line after the paint shop location and were completed after the fire.
-If anyone has any further information please advise.
+These vehicles were completed in the Ujina No. 2 plant where production of approximately another 400 MX-5 Miatas were completed until April 2005.